weizhending/python-photo-mosaic/README.md

 # mosaic

 This utility can be used to generate [photo-mosaic](http://en.wikipedia.org/wiki/Photographic_mosaic) images.
 There are several mosaic libraries.

+There is **no cheating** with transparent overlays or repeating images (by default).

-This one is focused on *maximum accuracy*.
-We are comparing every tile pixel against every mosaic sector to produce a best match.
-Other libraries simplify this by only comparing against a limited number of pixel from the original sector, or just compare against the sector's histogram.
+This one is focused on **maximum accuracy** (using scikit's Mean Squared Error).
+This is a pixel by pixel comparison to produce a best match.
+Other libraries simplify this by only comparing against a limited (averaged, antialiased) number of pixel from the original sector, or just compare against the histograms.
 Producing large, highly detailed mosaics takes much time!

 As well as an image to use for the photo-mosaic ([most common image formats are supported](http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html)), you will need a large collection of different images to be used as tiles.
 The tile images can be any shape or size (the utility will automatically crop and resize them) but for good results you will need a lot of them - a few hundred at least.
 One convenient way of generating large numbers of tile images is to [extract screenshots from video files](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video) using [ffmpeg](https://www.ffmpeg.org/).